CKE-Proto/solve_it_mcp/README.md

 # SOLVE-IT MCP Server

-**Production-ready MCP server providing LLM access to the SOLVE-IT Digital Forensics Knowledge Base.**
+**MCP server providing LLM access to the SOLVE-IT Digital Forensics Knowledge Base.**

 SOLVE-IT is a systematic digital forensics knowledge base inspired by MITRE ATT&CK, containing comprehensive mappings of investigation techniques, weaknesses, and mitigations.
 This MCP server exposes the entire SOLVE-IT knowledge base through tools that enable LLMs to assist with discussions and use cases related to digital forensics.